Store items are purchased via Bandcamp.

 With two exploratory EPs under their belts, the band has landed on their definitive sound and channeled it into a debut full-length record, released in 2017.
 The Breaking has been bringing their energy-infused live shows to venues around the west coast from their native Portland, Oregon.

-The two round out their work with frequent collaborators on recordings and live shows, with producer Rian Lewis (D.R.A.M., Priory), bassist Andre Zapata (Moorea Masa, Jimmy Russell's Party City), and drummers Alexandra Geffel (Skull Diver, The Cabin Project), Ben Kent (Ghosts I've Met) and Mark Powers (M. Ward, Robert Wynia, Haley Johnsen).
+The band rounds out their work with frequent collaborators on recordings and live shows, with producer Rian Lewis (D.R.A.M., Priory) and drummers Mark Powers (M. Ward, Robert Wynia, Haley Johnsen), Cheo Larcombe (March Forth), Alexandra Geffel (Skull Diver, The Cabin Project), and Ben Kent (Ghosts I've Met).

 "The Breaking are a crisp rock group, who have seemed to tap into some 90s alt rock nostalgia that many groups can only say they embody."